textcreationpartnership/A00157/README.md

 ##Content Summary##

 #####Front#####
-Articles to be enquired of in the visitation of the moste Reuerend father in God, Matthew, by the su
+ARTICLES to be enquired of in the visitation of the moste Reuerend father in God, MATTHEW, by the su
 #####Body#####

-Articles to be enquired of in the visitation of the moste Reuerend father in God, Matthew, by the su
+1. Articles to be enquired of, in the Uisitation of the moste Reuerende Father in God, MATTHEW, Archebyshop of Canterbury, In the yeare of our Lorde, GOD M.D.LXIII.

 #####Back#####
-Articles to be enquired of in the visitation of the moste Reuerend father in God, Matthew, by the su **Types of content**
+Imprinted at London by Reginalde Wolfe, Anno Domini M.D.LXIII.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!